What Is Employee Turnover?

 With or without these findings, the sudden surge in resignations has employers reevaluating the way they hire workers.
 But most importantly, they are looking for ways to improve working conditions and employee satisfaction to reduce turnover in the first place.

-How To Improve Your Employee Turnover Rate
+How To Lower a High Turnover Rate

 1. Hire the right people

 Take preventative action and hire the right people.
 Even though many candidates might fit the bill skill-wise, you need someone who will also easily adapt to your company’s culture and other employees.
 If you have an employee who isn’t meeting expectations, they may be hurting the company beyond the scope of their individual role by having a direct negative impact on the productivity of others and reducing morale.
 Replacing them with someone who will actually be able to do the work is the only way to solve the problem.
-Start at the root and prevent this by hiring strong candidates from the get go.
+Start at the root and prevent this by hiring strong candidates from the get-go.

 2. Communicate your expectations